7 Horror Movies About Running a Business

 Hell House LLC (2015)

-A found footage film framed as a documentary unraveling the secrets behind a haunted house tour’s grand opening, which ended in the deaths of 15 people.
-Run by a small team of entrepreneurs, it’s safe to say this LLC was formally dissolved once all of the owners and employees accidentally opened a portal to hell.
-We love seeing entrepreneurs build a team with a dream, but when establishing your haunted house business, consider any location besides the notoriously haunted Abaddon Hotel.
+A found-footage film framed as a documentary, unraveling the mystery behind a haunted house tour’s tragic grand opening, a night that ended in the deaths of 15 people.
+Run by a small team of ambitious entrepreneurs, it’s safe to say this LLC was formally dissolved once all of its owners and employees accidentally opened a portal to hell.

 Where to watch: Tubi, for free!